timothiasthegreat/QuickNotes/README.md

 - Uses Markdown syntax for formatting notes
 - Sorts notes by year and month in a subfolder structure

+## Roadmap

+I want build or find a parsing engine to allow notes to be indexed on a calendar and tree menu, with individual entry lookup.
+Ideally this would inlcude keyword search and common word extraction for finding notes, topics, themes, and statistics.

 ## How to use

 - Download or clone this repository to your local machine